geoglows/old-training.geoglows.org/index.rst

 GEOGloWS Training
 =================
-This website contains training materials, presentations, videos, workshops code notebooks, and links to other resources to learn about use the GEOGloWS ECMWF Streamflow Model.
+This website contains training materials, presentations, videos, workshops, code notebooks, and links to other resources to learn about the use of the GEOGloWS Toolbox for accessing relevant global water information.
+The principal tool has been the GEOGloWS ECMWF Streamflow Services, but additional tools for discovering in situ observations, multi-dimensional gridded time series data such as come from numerical weather models and groundwater are being added and improved.

 Overview
 ========
-The GEOGloWS ECMWF Streamflow Service uses a Hydrologic Modeling as a Service (HMaaS) approach, which centralizes the cyberinfrastructure, human capacity, and other components of hydrologic modeling using the best forecasts and expertise available, along with the latest advances in Information and Communication Technology (ICT).
-We can now deliver reliable forecast information as a service, instead of all the underlying data that must be synthesized and computed locally.
+The `GEOGloWS initiative <https://www.geoglows.org/>`_ consolidates elements of freshwater activities in GEO.
+It ensures that strong coordination and commitment are in place for links among data, information, knowledge, applications, and policy.
+From research to implementation, GEOGloWS provides the demonstration grounds for user-driven solutions to address water issues.

 .. image:: _static/imgs/overview/forecasted-and-historical-streamflow.jpg